 From feeding farm hens to being Kitchen Hand

 Every two weeks, our chores rotate.
 Jack Kruse assigns us to our chores.
-I must have been his favorite – the only time when we had a three-week rotation, he assigned me for the best-est chore of: Composting.
+I must have been his favorite – the only time we had a three-week rotation, he assigned me to the best-est chore of: Composting.

-Breakfast, Lunch, and Dinner for 55 people sums to three to sometimes six slop buckets of compost per day.
-Slop is all the kitchen scraps from cooking and after meals.
+Breakfast, Lunch, and Dinner for 55 people sums to three or sometimes six slop buckets of compost a day.
+Slop is all kitchen scraps from cooking and after meals.
 The white buckets are arm’s-length deep.
-Just around sunrise, I’d load the buckets onto a wheelbarrow and push up a small hill to the compost area.
+Just around sunrise, I’d load the buckets onto a wheelbarrow and push it up a small hill to the compost.

 Hoisting the buckets high enough over the wooden fence, I’d empty the sloppy-slop into the compost, then cover it with dry hay.
 Luckily, I didn’t know what the squirmy worms were in the mix until later – maggots – I was told.

-Downhill back to the station, I clean out the buckets wish the spray and scrub so they are ready for the next servings.
-Perhaps like attract likes, one evening the skunk visited the slop pile and gave us all ‘taste’ of the scent of a skunk smell.
+Downhill back to the station, I clean out the buckets with the spray tap and scrub, readying them for the next servings.
+Perhaps like attracts like, one evening a skunk visited the slop pile just outside the work station and gave us all ‘taste’ of its unforgettable smell.
 Once is enough!

 Another time, I was assigned to feed hens.
-Twice daily – once before sunrise and once at the end of day, I’d go in, slip into the boots (coz it’s chicken shit galore), and refill the chicken’s feed and their water tanks.
+Twice daily – before sunrise and at the end of day, I’d go in, slip into the boots (coz it’s chicken shit galore), and refill the chickens’ feed and their water tanks.

 Our meals were beautiful.
 Chef Marilyn and her sister cooked hearty meals using fresh produce from the farm that the school is on.
 We were so blessed.
 The weeks I was feeding the hens however, I couldn’t bring myself to eat eggs in the morning.
-Not because of some PC thing, but because I smelled the chicken feed in the eggs!!
-The association in smell was so strong that until my two weeks of chicken feeding was over, I couldn’t bring myself to eating eggs.
+Not because of some PC thing, but because I smell the chicken feed in the eggs!!
+The association in smell was so strong that until my two weeks of feeding chickens was over, I couldn’t bring myself to eat eggs.
 That goes to show – what we feed our food source, we ourselves eat.
-Have you heard the story of the best foie gras in the world?
-Check out the story on ted talk if you haven’t already.
+Have you heard of the quest to finding the best foie gras in the world?
+Check out the story on Ted talk if you haven’t already.

-Some chores like composting and feeding hens were individual work, but others were teamwork like being kitchen hand or washing bathrooms.
+Some chores like composting and feeding hens are individual work, but others are teamwork like being kitchen hand or washing bathrooms.